Need some slow cooker tips, tricks and recipes? You've come to the right place!

 We’ve got lots of delicious slow cooker recipes you’ll love plus tips and tricks on how to use a slow cooker and get the most out of yours!

 A slow cooker, sometimes called a Crockpot, is a great appliance that not only produces tasty meals, it also saves money and time in the kitchen.
 You can use your slow cooker to make beef, chicken, lamb and many other recipes that the entire family will love.

 First becoming popular in the 1970s, slow cookers are enjoying a resurgence at the moment with people looking for cheap, quick and easy ways to make healthy family meals.
-To help you make the most of your slow cooker, we’ve created this handy guide on how to use a slow cooker.
+To help you know exactly how to use a slow cooker and make the most of yours, we’ve created this handy guide on how to use a slow cooker.

 How to use a slow cooker